edgedb/easy-edgedb/README.md

 We won't keep `is_single` in the type definition though, because it's not useful enough for our game.

-We will now learn about time in EdgeDB, because it might be important for our game: vampires can only go outside at night.
+We will now learn about time, because it might be important for our game: vampires can only go outside at night.

-The part of Romania where Jonathan Harker is has an average sunrise of around 7 am and a sunset of 7 pm, so we will use that to decide if it's day or night.
+The part of Romania where Jonathan Harker is has an average sunrise of around 7 am and a sunset of 7 pm.
+To keep it simple, we will use that to decide if it's day or night.

 EdgeDB uses two types for time: